 Howie is an artificial intelligence agent with a natural language interface (a "chatterbot").
 It is designed to be simple to install, configure, and extend.
 The emphasis is less on simulating a human conversation, and more on providing a "virtual assistant" which provides useful services to visitors through a natural, conversational interface.

-Just one question *why?* :) I approve nonetheless!
+:) I approve nonetheless!